petermsiegel/pmsLibrary/src/∆F_Help.md

 ```

 ```
-⍝  A similar example with double-quote-delimited strings in code fields with ⍝  the newline sequence (`⋄):
+⍝  A similar example with double-quote-delimited strings in Code fields with ⍝  the newline sequence (`⋄):
    ∆F '{"This`⋄is`⋄an`⋄example"} {"Of`⋄Multi-line"} {"Strings`⋄in`⋄Code`⋄Fields"}'
 This    Of          Strings